- Home ›

 However, this sign is particularly dicey because there are so many other innocent reasons why you or your partner would change their schedule.
 As a result, you really have to examine the surrounding circumstances.

-For instance, if your spouse is “working” a lot more than usual, but there doesn’t seem to be any extra money coming in, then you probably have a cheating partner on your hands.
+For instance, if your spouse is “working” a lot more than usual, but there doesn’t seem to be any extra money coming in, then you may have a cheating partner on your hands OR it could be really innocent like a co-worker out sick and they are picking up the slack.

 Of course, this fourth sign of an emotional affair only applies if it’s you who might be having one.
 After all, you can’t read your spouse’s mind, and this probably isn’t the sort of information they would volunteer unless they were in the process of asking for a divorce.

-The same logic applies to your feelings, though -- if this is a thought you’ve been having, your relationship with your spouse might be nearing its end.
+The same logic applies to your feelings, though -- if this is a thought you’ve been having, your relationship with your spouse may be in a less than ideal place.
+In essence, it’s a warning sign if you feel someone else understands you better than your spouse.

-Another sign of emotional cheating is when you or your spouse tell the other person secrets about your relationship or things you wouldn’t feel comfortable sharing with your partner.
+Another sign of emotional cheating is when you or your spouse tell the other person secrets about your relationship or things you previously would only feel comfortable sharing with your partner.

-Subconsciously, you may start to resent your current partner because you can’t be as open with them as you’d like.
+Subconsciously, you may start to resent your current partner because you can’t be as open with them as you’d like and you are trying to create that bond and connection with someone else.

 One reason emotional affairs happen is that one partner continuously compares their spouse or relationship to the new person they met.

-The spouse doing the cheating might idealize the new friend they’ve made in their head and start to become angry with their spouse for being different.
+The spouse having the emotional affair might idealize the new friend they’ve made and start to become angry with their spouse for not being available in the way they feel they need.

-Comparing a new person to a spouse can cause feelings of bitterness and anger and cause a person to be more critical of their partner.
+Comparing a new person to a spouse can cause feelings of bitterness and anger and cause a person to be more critical of their partner and less likely to make or respond to bids for intimacy, further driving a wedge in the marriage.

 It’s not healthy, and if this is the case, it might be wise to have open communication about any underlying issues with your partner or possibly seek professional help.

-Emotional cheating can also occur when you or your partner spend more time with the person you’re having the affair with than you do with your spouse.
+Emotional cheating can also occur when you or your partner spend more time with a person or activity than you do with your spouse.

 These are all factors to think about when determining what an emotional affair might entail.
 If your or your spouse’s attention is now driven towards someone else, it could signify that you or your partner are engaging in an emotional affair.